davegutz/myStateOfCharge/SOC_Particle/README.md

 ## Device Interfaces

 ### Particle Argon Device - assumed at least 1A max
+- Argon

-  GND = to 2 GND rails
+  + GND = to 2 GND rails
-  A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
+  + A1  = L of 20k ohm from 12v and H of 4k7 ohm + 47uF to ground
-  A3  = Filtered Vo of 'no amp' amp circuit
+  + A3  = Filtered Vo of 'no amp' amp circuit
-  A3  = Filtered Vc of both amp circuits (yes, single point of failure for both amps) A5  = Filtered Vo of 'amp' amp circuit
+  + A3  = Filtered Vc of both amp circuits (yes, single point of failure for both amps)
+  + A5  = Filtered Vo of 'amp' amp circuit
-  D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
+  + D0  = SCA of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
+  + D1  = SCL of ASD, SCA of OLED, and 4k7 3v3 jumper I2C pullup
-  D6  = Y-C of DS18 for Tb and 4k7 3v3 jumper pullup
+  + D6  = Y-C of DS18 for Tb and 4k7 3v3 jumper pullup
-  VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
+  + VIN = 5V Rail 1A maximum from 7805CT home-made 12-->5 V regulator
-  3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm).
+  + 3v3 = 3v3 rail out supply to common of amp circuits, supply of OPA333, and R-OLED
+  + micro USB = Serial Monitor on PC (either Particle Workbench monitor or CoolTerm).
 There is sufficient power in Particle devices to power the peripherals of this project on USB only
-  USB  = 5v supply to VC-HC-06, R-1-wire
+  + USB  = 5v supply to VC-HC-06, R-1-wire
-  TX  = RX of HC-06
+  + TX  = RX of HC-06
-  RX  = TX of HC-06
+  + RX  = TX of HC-06
-  D0-SDA = SDA-47L16 EERAM, Y-OLED
+  + D0-SDA = SDA-47L16 EERAM, Y-OLED
-  D1-SCL = SCL-47L16 EERAM, B-OLED
+  + D1-SCL = SCL-47L16 EERAM, B-OLED

 ### Voltage regulator (LM7805)